Another (film): Plot

 Koichi and Mei gather more information about the freak accidents from their teacher, Tatsuji Chibiki.
 Chibiki tells them the truth about the accidents, which are actually a curse connected to Misaki Yomiyama, a student of Class 3-3 who died 26 years ago.
 After his death, his classmates, unable to let him go, kept pretending that he was still around, even leaving an empty chair for him.
 However, this created an anomaly in which for every year afterward, a dead person would be a part of the class.
 Due to the extra body count, another student has to offer themselves to be excluded for the entire year; if the rule is broken, nature is compelled to "delete" the class members one by one.
-Also, a mass amnesia affects the class for the duration of the year, so everyone would not know the identity of the deceased, even the person in question themselves.
+Also, mass amnesia affects the class for the duration of the year, so everyone would not know the identity of the deceased, even the person in question themselves.

 After two more people die from the curse, Koichi and Mei discover a tape in an abandoned classroom.
-The tape, recorded by a Class 3-3 student from the year 1983, is a method on how to temporarily end the curse: by killing the extra person during the school trip held in August.
+The tape, recorded by a Class 3-3 student from the year 1983, is a method of how to temporarily end the curse: by killing the extra person during the school trip held in August.
 During the trip, the two are allowed to mingle with their classmates, as Reiko decides that since deaths still occur despite the student exclusion method, they will have to try other methods.
 As Mei is adjusting her eyepatch, she looks at Reiko and realizes that she is the extra person.
 However, she is distracted by students uncovering the contents of the tape and spreading the news around, causing them to turn on each other.
 The commotion kills at least four people, including Chibiki, and sets the hotel on fire.
 Despite Koichi's attempt to save her, Reiko, learning about Mei's discovery, decides to let herself die and stop the curse.